Cat and Dog Teeth Cleaning in Dallas, TX

 Our doctors encourage you to get proactive with your pet’s oral health by engaging in at-home pet dental care for them.
 We recommend regular teeth brushing to prevent tartar and plaque buildup, and we carry a full line of products that are meant specifically for your pet’s dental care.
 For tips on how to brush your pet’s teeth at home, refer to AAHA’s “How to Brush Your Pet’s Teeth (And Why You Should)” blog, or call to arrange to have one of our experienced team members demonstrate brushing your pet’s teeth.

-If you would like more information on our pet dentistry services, or to set up an appointment for your pet at our East Dallas practice, please contact us today!
+If you would like more information on our cat and dog teeth cleaning services, or to set up an appointment for your pet at our East Dallas practice, please contact us today at (214) 826-4166!